rolling-scopes-school/tasks/angular/modules/interview/questions-ENG.md

 5. What is Preload strategy, and what are the main strategies used for preloading modules (**NoPreloading** or **PreloadAllModules**)?
 6. How do you use PreloadingStrategy with Angular Router to organize preloading of data?
 7. What are the disadvantages of lazy loading?
+8. How do you debug lazy loading issues?

 ## Modules: